mohammadmahmood/mohammad_mahmood_teladoc_challenge1/README.md

 # RUN THE TEST
 1. Clone the project
-2. mvn verify -Dbrowser=ch -Dcucumber.filter.tags="@ToDo"
+2. mvn verify -Dbrowser=ch -Dcucumber.filter.tags="@ToDo" (in Terminal)
+3. Use " Run" or "Run anything " dialog box (It"s top on the  right side corner)